-This page explains the compliance, monitoring and enforcement responsibilities of local authorities under the RMA.
-It includes a link to best practice guidelines to assist councils with these CME responsibilities.
+Information on the compliance, monitoring and enforcement responsibilities of local authorities under the RMA.
+There is a link to best practice guidelines to assist councils with these CME responsibilities.

 Local authorities' compliance, monitoring and enforcement responsibilities